OptDev/local-data/README.md

 You can also download the code by pressing on the Green Code button at the top right of this page.

 ### Open VSCode
+In VS Code:
-Select the folder that you downloaded.
+* Select the folder that you downloaded as the workspace.
+* Open server.js
+* From the Menu, select *Terminal* then *New Terminal*
+* In the new Terminal Window type the following commands

 #### Install packages
 ```